Postmarket Medical Device Cybersecurity

 - FDA Postmarket Cybersecurity

 Once cleared, your device still needs eyes on it.
-We handle SBOM monitoring, coordinated vulnerability disclosure, patching, and FDA-aligned reporting.
+We handle SBOM monitoring, coordinated vulnerability disclosure, patching, and FDA-aligned reporting - delivered as one-off projects or as an annual TPLC Partnership covering an entire product line.

 - Legacy Device Protection

-Compensating controls, network isolation, and monitoring for fielded devices that can't be easily updated - keeping clinical operations running.
+Compensating controls, network isolation, and monitoring for fielded devices that can't be easily updated - keeping clinical operations running without touching the cleared design.

 - FDA-Compliant SBOM Services